Skip to main content

 Updated July 31st, 2023 by Sarah O’Keefe.

-The year 2023 begins the Age of Artificial Intelligence (AI).
+We are now in the Age of Artificial Intelligence (AI).
 Everyone is talking about AI and its impact.
-Scriptorium is focusing on AI’s effect on content operations, and the public release of ChatGPT and other generative AI engines means rethinking the entire content lifecycle.
+Scriptorium is focusing on AI’s effect on content operations, and the impact of ChatGPT and other generative AI engines means rethinking the entire content lifecycle.

 AI gives anyone the ability to remix, repurpose, and synthesize new content in various media, such as text, images, videos, and audio.
 Pattern-driven tasks will benefit from AI; for example converting documents from one format to another, terminology management, style guide compliance, and much more.
-Instead of searching stock photography sites, you can use an AI image engine to describe the image and have it generated in seconds.
+Instead of searching stock photography sites, you can describe the image to an AI engine and have it generated in seconds.

 But like any other innovation, there is also the potential of misuse: deep-fake videos, ever-more sophisticated phishing scams using cloned audio, and content that sounds authoritative but is not accurate.